 There are two main ways to get a credit card refund, which we’ve outlined in detail below:

 - Chargebacks.
-If the merchant does not agree to reverse the credit card transaction you can dispute it by requesting a “chargeback” through your credit card provider.
-This type of credit card refund involves the bank reversing all or part of the amount of the disputed transaction.
-Chargebacks are done in accordance with the applicable card scheme rules set by Visa, Mastercard or American Express and often take longer to process than merchant credit card refunds.
+If the merchant does not agree to reverse the credit card transaction, you can dispute it by requesting a “chargeback” through your credit card provider.
+This type of credit card refund involves the bank reversing all or part of the disputed transaction.
+Chargebacks are done following the applicable card scheme rules set by Visa, Mastercard or American Express pre-authorisations and often take longer to process than merchant credit card refunds.

 When can I get a credit card refund?